johnstewartepfl/projet-prog/path/to/destination/README.md

 Initialize Git (only for the first time).

-Note: You should have create an empty repository on `https://github.com:faneshala/ChemBalancer`.
+Note: You should have create an empty repository on `https://github.com:copier copy gh:schwallergroup/copier-liac-minimal projet-prog/ChemBalancer`.

 ```
 git init